gchq/event-logging-schema/docs/schemaActions/README.md

 The schema is designed to express events in terms of the *intent of a user* wherever possible.
 Where there is no user, then the schema expresses events from the point of view of the device/generator creating the event.

 For example, a log file from a web proxy may contain events that describe events from its point of view.
 Perhaps that it has not relayed a web page to an authenticated session ID due to a rule violation.
-In such a case, the correct way to represent the event as a known user attempting to access a web page and being denied.
+In such a case, the correct way to represent the event is as a known user attempting to access a web page and being denied.
 Which in XML would be as a `<View>` with `<Outcome>` elements set appropriately.

 ## Common Structural Elements
 While each schema action has a structure that is specific to the auditable event action, there are a number of structural elements that are common to multiple schema actions.